 Almost every week it happens — an electronics component manufacturer asks if we can cut the ceramic substrate of a microelectronics circuit they have already designed.
 Of course we’re always happy to take a look. [...]
 Read More

-In a nutshell, laser welding is much cleaner than conventional welding, Arc or Tig, which equals to less contamination risk.
-It’s also more precise, easier to automate, and provides for bonding of much thinner metals.
+Laser welding is much cleaner than conventional arc or Tig welding, and therefore helps risk of contamination.
+It’s also more precise, easier to automate, and provides for bonding of much thinner metals, and provides for much greater tensile and bending strength.

 If arc welding is typically part of your product manufacturing process you may wish to consider laser welding instead.
-Unlike arc welding, which requires a bonding material [...]
+Unlike [...]
 Read More

 You see, the thing about laser cutting is, well, it’s not just one thing – unless we’re referring to the monochromatic, coherent, collimated power surge generated by the light beam itself – but let’s not delve into a physics lesson here.
 We might find ourselves lost in the land of limits, summations, [...]
 Read More

 If you’re looking to engrave a barcode, serial number, photograph, piece of artwork, a logo, or some decorative lettering onto a curved object, then laser rotary engraving is your best option.
 Mechanical rotary engraving methods such as diamond dragging, stamping or dot peening tend to be slower, require more setup time, and are more limited in the variety of patterns they can engrave.
 Lasers [...]
 Read More

-Contrary to what most may assume about a laser job shop, roughly half of our business is in support of the medical device industry.
-And that work is very diverse.
+At Laser Services, we're rpoud to announce that over half of our business is in support of the medical instrument and device industry.
 On the front end, we consult with research universities and corporate labs for materials research.
 On the back end, we work with design engineers on device design and manufacturability.
-We are also involved with the production of surgical [...]
+We are also involved with the production of surgical tools, surgical trays, [...]
 Read More

 To reduce project risk, cost and delays, don’t wait until the last minute to engage your laser services provider.